-And each lifetime, his or her relationship to you will continue to be close, either through genetics and familial bonds, or through friendship, marriage, or career.
-So, that annoying co-worker could be your mother or husband next lifetime unless you clear the energy with her in this one.
+And each lifetime, his or her relationship with you will continue to be close, either through genetics and familial bonds, or through friendship, marriage, or career.
+So, that annoying co-worker could be your mother or husband's next lifetime unless you clear the energy with her in this one.

 You’re brought together with the other soul so that you can forgive him or her.
 This doesn’t mean forgiving their actions.
 It means detoxing your soul by releasing anger toward them.
 You don’t have to hang out with the person, but you do need to release old pent-up toxic feelings.
 Holding in old anger is caustic and unhealthful.